DenisGorbachev/mongodb-odm-documentation/en/reference/inheritance-mapping.rst

 .. note::

-    A mapped superclass cannot be a document and is not query able.
+    A mapped superclass cannot be a document, cannot be the top of inheritance hierarchy, and is not query able.

 Example: